Originally this essay was concerned with the ultimate solution of the conflict between Harry Potter and the Dark Lord.

 And what I contend was probably going on wasn’t even revealed at the end!
 Dumbledore and his Order were almost certainly running a scam wrapped around the archived record of the Trelawney Prophecy in order to flush Voldemort out of hiding where he could be seen by so many people that the Ministry would have to admit that he was back.
 Harry, with his direct connection to Voldemort was the side’s weak link and had to be kept, deliberately, in the dark in order to protect their mission.

-And this does certainly appear to have been the case, but we never got a full confirmation.
+And this still certainly appears to have been the case, but we never got a full confirmation.

 There was no apparent or ultimately revealed ambiguity about who was on any side throughout the entire school year.
 (With the continuing exception of Severus Snape.)
 The lines were all drawn from the beginning and there were no surprises.
 And, once the initial Dementor attack in Little Whingeing was thwarted and Harry had escaped being expelled from school, no one but Dolores Umbridge (and the press) appeared to take any further real interest in persecuting him.
 Harry had no legitimate part of any of Book 5’s real action.
 The real action wasn’t taking place at Hogwarts.
 Furthermore, in the three-way opposition between Dumbledore’s Order, the Death Eaters and the Ministry, it ultimately didn’t even matter whether or not Madam Umbridge was aware that she was furthering Voldemort’s aims.